-AV: When we were chatting on the podcast, you mentioned how the best education and results from the process have come after the photoshoot itself.
+AV: On our podcast, you mentioned how the best education and results from the process have come after the photoshoot itself.
 What have been your biggest takeaways here?

 AG: The photoshoot was awesome, and the shape I got into was unbelievable.
 But what’s really been eye opening is learning how to make it a lifestyle, and understanding what works best for my body.

-For example, a few ‘hacks’ we’ve learnt in the past six months of interpreting the biofeedback given to you each week have been:
+For example, a few ‘hacks’ I’ve learnt in the past six months of interpreting the biofeedback given to me each week have been:

 AV: This is life changing.
 While on the surface some of it may be obvious, being able to understand how many hours you function best on, what sort of intensity you respond well to, and which macronutrients you thrive best off is a real education that few are able to reap the rewards of.

-The combination of being self-aware, relaying the correct information during our check-ins, and being open to then experimenting different strategies are the keys to your success here.
+The combination of being self-aware, relaying the correct information, and being open to them experimenting with different strategies are the keys to your success here.
 You’ve also understood that this doesn’t happen overnight, and that there’s a learning process and journey to go through.